 Q: Will MSL coursework count towards a JD degree?

 A: No. The American Bar Association prohibits law schools from granting credit for any coursework in the MSL program completed prior to enrollment in a JD program.

-Q: How long does it take to get the MSL degree?
-And is there a part-time or distance option?
+Q: Is there a part-time or distance option?

 Q: Is the MSL program approved?

 A: Yes.
 The program has been approved by the Southern Association of Colleges and Schools, the accrediting body for non-JD graduate law programs.
 In addition, the MSL program has received formal “acquiescence” by the ABA Section of Legal Education, the accrediting body for our JD professional law program.